neondatabase/website/content/docs/introduction/extra-usage.md

 ---
 title: Extra usage
 enableTableOfContents: true
-subtitle: Learn extra usage works in Neon's pricing plans
+subtitle: Learn how extra usage works in Neon's pricing plans
 redirectFrom:
   - /docs/introduction/billing-overview
 updatedOn: '2024-02-22T14:29:54.384Z'
 ---

 Neon plans are structured around **Allowances** and **Extra usage**.
 Allowances are included in your plan.
 With Neon's paid plans, extra usage is available for a fee.

+## Plan fees and allowances

 This table provides an overview of plan fees with allowances for storage, compute, and projects: